 In stark contrast to the transitory way of life in migration centres, the small village of Camini in southern Italy has helped bring a sense of normality to the Syrian family.

-"The children are happy here, and so am I," Mohamed told Al Jazeera.
+"The children are happy here, so am I," Mohamed told Al Jazeera.
 "Here, it's calm, tranquil, it's good.
-We're now living in a democratic country and, most importantly, there is peace."
+We're now living in a democratic country and most importantly, there is peace."

 While the continuous influx of refugees is seen as a concern for most European nations, the Camini community has welcomed their arrival as it has helped bring new life to the village.